DavidAce/h5pp/README.md

 | `EBROOTHDF5`           | ENV       | Variable defined by Easybuild with `module load HDF5` |

+## Uninstall

+The target `uninstall` is defined by `h5pp` which removes installed headers and dependencies using their respective install manifests.
+From the build directory, run the following in the command-line to uninstall:

+```
+    cmake --build .  --target uninstall
+```

 # To-do
 In no particular order

 * Expand documentation.
 Perhaps a doxygen webpage
-* Many more examples
 * Expand testing for more edge-cases in
     * filesystem permissions
     * user-defined types
     * tables
 * Expose more of the C-API:
     * Support for packed user-defined types.
 Read more: [H5TPack](https://support.hdfgroup.org/HDF5/doc/RM/RM_H5T.html#Datatype-Pack)
-    * Support for reading portions (or "slabs") of datasets.
-(This is currently only supported for tables).
     * True support for parallel read/write with MPI
-* Better automatic choice of chunking dimensions.
-The current naive heuristic may be suboptimal.
-* More diverse CI-testing for Windows/OSX platforms.
 * Support row-major <-> col-major transformation for types other than Eigen3 matrices and tensors.
 For instance, when raw pointers are passed together with dimension initializer list {x,y,z..}.
 (Although, this can be done by wrapping the data in an Eigen Map object).

-## Uninstall

-The target `uninstall` is defined by `h5pp` which removes installed headers and dependencies using their respective install manifests.
-From the build directory, run the following in the command-line to uninstall:

-```
-    cmake --build .  --target uninstall
-```